New Farmer Bucket List

-- Become familiar with state revenue laws that apply to farmers (Farmers Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax)
+- Become familiar with CT Department of Revenue Services laws that apply to farmers (Farmers Guide to Sales and Use Taxes, Motor Vehicle Fuels Tax, Estimated Income Tax, and Withholding Tax)

 - Check with your town assessor to determine if your farmland is classified as farmland for property tax purposes.
 Review the PA 490 Guide and the PA 490 webinar developed by CT Farm Bureau Association.

 - Obtain a Pesticide Applicators License through the CT Dept. of Energy and Environmental Protection in order to use herbicides and pesticides on your property.